 Road to Flexo : making the switch from gravure

 In parts of the world, the Rotogravure continues to be the dominant printing process adopted.
 The main reason is due to the fineness of the print.
 To the rotogravure, a 175 Lpi (line per inch) print resolution is a common standard, both achievable and stable.
 However, this is not the case back then for flexography.
 Flexography was printing at 100~120 LPI resolution.
 This made a major difference between the two processes as the fineness of the print can be easily identifiable by the naked eye.
 It is not until recent years, with the introduction of the CTP plate-making process, flat-top dots, and other technologies that leapfrogged the flexographic process.
 To allow 175 Lpi, even up to 200 Lpi resolution to be possible on the flexography process.
-In this article, we will be discussing why some industries are adopting flexography better than others?
+In this article, we will be discussing about why some industries are adopting flexography better than others?
 What are the main reasons that are preventing printers and converters to adopt flexography in some regions of the world?

 Why is flexo better adopted in the narrow web industry than in the wide web industry?